Why does it seem like there are increased homeless people in Oceanside?

 Homelessness is a multi-faceted issue with many contributing factors, including economic hardship, high housing costs, lack of job skills training, mental illness, substance use disorders, physical disabilities, limited support networks for criminal offenders exiting the system, coupled with reduced policing authority due to court cases.

 As part of a multi-pronged response, the City plans to open a transitional homeless shelter with wrap-around day services to obtain stability and transition people into permanent housing.
-Staff is collecting proposals now (March 2021), and anticipates the selection of a shelter operator in May 2021.
+Staff anticipates the opening of the shelter in Spring/Summer 2022.
+Details

 Can't Police do anything about it?